CuriousCurmudgeon/history_of_vcs/02_sccs.md

 The year is 1972 and Marc Rochkind is struggling to deal with change management.
 In his 1975 paper _The Source Code Control System_, he describes four problems he was trying to solve.

+> TODO: Insert slide with picture of Marc Rochkind.

 > 1. The amount of space to store the source code (whether on disk, tape, or cards) may by several times that needed for any particular version.
 > 2. Fixes made to one version of a module sometimes fail to get made to other versions.
 > 3. When changes occur it is difficult to tell exactly what changed and when.